Bursty star formation and galaxy-galaxy interactions in low-mass galaxies 1 Gyr after the Big Bang: Data reduction

 This work utilized the NIRCam and NIRISS imaging observations obtained as a part of CANUCS.
 The survey observes the cluster center field in the NIRCam filters F090W, F115W, F150W, F200W, F277W, F256W, F410M, and F444W with exposure times of 6.4\,ks each, and also in NIRISS filters of F115W, F150W, and F200W with exposure times of 2.3\,ks each.
 The 3$\sigma$ point source limiting magnitude ranges from 29.1 to 29.8 in these filters.
 We also utilized archival data of HST/ACS imaging observations in this field with F435W, F606W, and F814W filters, and that of HST/WFC3 F105W, F125W, F140W, and F160W (HST-GO-11103 PI Ebeling, HST-GO-12009 PI von der Linden, HST-GO-14096 PI Coe, and HST-GO-16667 PI Brada\v{c}).

 In parallel with the NIRISS observation on the cluster center, CANUCS also observes a flanking field with 14 NIRCam filters: F090W, F115W, F140M, F150W, F162M, F182M, F210M, F250M, F277W, F300M, F335W, F360M, F410M, and F444W with exposure times 10.3\,ks for 10 filters and 5.7\,ks for 4 filters.
 The 3$\sigma$ point source limiting magnitudes in this flanking field are between 29.4 and 30.0 for most filters.
 In the flanking field, we utilized archival HST imaging observations with WFC3/UVIS F438W and F606W (HST-GO-16667 PI Brada\v{c}).
 We used both of the NIRCam + NIRISS imaging observations of cluster center field (referred as CLU hereafter) and the NIRCam observations of flanking field (referred as NCF hereafter).
+Figure \ref{fig:filterset} summarizes the wavelength coverage and depths of our imaging observations in both fields.

 The basic data reduction process is similar to that described in \citet{Noirot2023}.
 We processed the NIRCam and NIRISS direct images with a combination of the official STScI JWST pipeline (version 1.8.0 and CRDS context {\tt jwst\_1001.pmap}) and {\tt grizli} version 1.6.0.
 We then drizzled JWST and HST images on the same pixel scale of 40 miliarcsec/pixel, and assigned Gaia DR3 astrometry.
 In CLU field images, we model and subtract the intracluster light and the brightest cluster galaxies (BCGs) using a custom code (Martis et al., in preparation) in each filter.
 We also obtained the empirical point spread functions (PSFs) for all images from isolated stars in the field, and convolved the images with kernels to match the PSFs in all images to that of the lowest resolution image, F444W (G.~Sarrouh et al., in prep.).